hirosystems/platform-template-fundraising-dapp/README.md

 1. Open your project in the Hiro Platform
 2. Click "Start Devnet" to initialize your testing environment (the contracts will be automatically deployed per your deployment plan)
-3. You should see your contracts deployed and the initial NFT mints occur no later than block 45 in the Devnet dashboard
+3. You should see your contracts deployed and the campaign initialization occur no later than block 45 in the Devnet dashboard

 ### 2. Testing Smart Contract Functions